18-20 St John Street

 The History of its Occupation and Use

-During the period when it was the Blackmoor’s/Black’s Head, it was a regular venue for auctions advertised in the Derby Mercury and it also hosted meetings of the trustees of two turnpike (toll) roads:
+During the period when it was the Blackamoor’s/Black’s Head, it was a regular venue for auctions advertised in the Derby Mercury and it also hosted meetings of the trustees of two turnpike (toll) roads:

 1) Derby to Ashbourne to Hurdloe House: 1784-1813.
 Derby to Ashbourne is the present day A52 and Ashbourne to Hurdloe House, now known asthe Bull i’ t’ Thorn, is the A515.